Yipara logoYipara

 +

-Usually NO — black gums in cats are most often benign lentigo, not infection.
+Usually NO — black gums in cats are most often stable pigmentation, not infection.
 Infection in cat gums typically looks RED, SWOLLEN, and PAINFUL (not black).
 That said, a few scenarios where black gums might indicate a problem: (1) Severe dental infection can cause necrotic (dead) tissue that appears dark — but this is almost always accompanied by heavy tartar, severe bad breath, visible pus, and obvious pain.
 (2) Certain chronic fungal infections can cause dark patches (rare).
 (3) Old bruises from trauma appear dark for 1-2 weeks before resolving.
-If the black area is flat, painless, stable, and your cat has no other mouth signs — it's lentigo.
+If the black area is flat, painless, stable, and your cat has no other mouth signs — it's stable pigmentation.
 If it's raised, swelling, painful, foul-smelling, or growing — see a vet.

 How do you treat red gums in cats?